criteo/eslint-plugin-criteo/README.md

 Why?

 Improve the file tree readability.
+For example, a component called `MyButtonComponent` should be defined under the path `*/my-button/my-button.component.{html,ts,css,scss,...}`.

 ### filename-match-export